andyeske/How-to-CAD-Inventor/README.md

 ### (BONUS) Session 2.5: Autodesk Inventor, I choose you!
 (online only)

-**Objective:** In this session, we’ll integrate the commands learned during Sessions 1 and 2.
+**Objective:** In this session, we’ll revise the contents learned during Session 1 and Session 2.
 Session 2.5’s goals include:
-* Revising some of the previously learned commands, including extrude, fillet, chamfer, sketch picture, and convert entities.
+* Revising some of the previously learned commands, including extrude, fillet, chamfer, sketch picture, and project geometry.
 * Continueing to learn how to employ the "Master Sketch" technique.

 **Session Activity:** We’ll design a variety of items, including: